 The Tirta Empul’s water flowing down to the Pakerisan’s river.
-Along the Pakerisan River there are some ancient monuments.
-The temple was built around 960 AD, during the ruled of Raja Candra Bayangsingha from the Warmadewa dynasty.
-Conforming with the structure of the most Balinese temple, it is divided into three main courtyards such as: the outer yard, the middle yard and the inner yard or the holiest part of the temple where the prayers take place.
+Along the Pakerisan River, there are some ancient monuments.
+The temple was built around 960 AD, during the rule of Raja Candra Bayangsingha from the Warmadewa dynasty.
+Conforming with the structure of the most Balinese temple, it is divided into three main courtyards such as the outer yard, the middle yard, and the inner yard or the holiest part of the temple where the prayers take place.

 Mayadenawa Raja Batu Anyar, of Bedulu, and Bhatara Indra.
-In the ancient tale the Raja Mayadenawa was such a tyrant forbade the people to carry out their religions activity to request the blessing of God.
-The Gods heard about this tyranny, and led by Bhatara Indra they attacked Mayadenawa.
-In the end he lost the battle and run away to hide in the forest to the north of the village Tampak Siring.
-With his magic powers He created a spring of poison.
+In the ancient tale, the Raja Mayadenawa was such a tyrant who forbade the people to carry out their religious activity to request the blessing of God.
+The Gods heard about this tyranny and led by Bhatara Indra they attacked Mayadenawa.
+In the end, he lost the battle and run away to hide in the forest to the north of the village Tampak Siring.
+With his magic powers, He created a spring of poison.

 Which coursed the death amongst Indra’s troops who drank the water with poison from the poisonous spring?
-In fury Bhatara Indra drove his spear into the ground at the point where the spring was bubbling up, rerouting it come out through the centre of Tirta Empul.
+In fury Bhatara Indra drove his spear into the ground at the point where the spring was bubbling up, rerouting it comes out through the center of Tirta Empul.
 His holy water was used to splash upon the afflicted Gods and revive them from the grasps of death.
-This mythology the expedition of Patih (minister) Gajah Mada from Majapahit courned Bali 1343 is symbolized Bhatara Indra, and the evil Raja Mayadenawa as Bhatara Cri Astasura Bhumi Banten.
+In this mythology, the expedition of Patih (minister) Gajah Mada from Majapahit corned Bali 1343 is symbolized Bhatara Indra and the evil Raja Mayadenawa as Bhatara Cri Astasura Bhumi Banten.

-It seems that this place was not interesting for ancient king but the first Indonesian president Soekarno had built his presidential villas just at the west side of the temple.
-This villa has brought also the name of Tampaksiring become known world widely.
-The present temple as a common temple of Bali, the layout is divided into 3 courtyards.
+It seems that this place was not interesting for an ancient king but the first Indonesian president Soekarno had built his presidential villas just on the west side of the temple.
+This villa has brought also the name of Tampaksiring to become known world widely.
+The present temple is a common temple of Bali, the layout is divided into 3 courtyards.
 At the middle courtyard is constructed and first courtyards were constructed:

 1.Pool with 13 fountains, used as holy water for cremation or dead ceremony,